Sye Raa Narasimha Reddy: Box office

+Sye Raa Narasimha Reddy earned ₹81.4 crore worldwide on its first day, making it the fifth biggest opener in South India.
+The Chennai box office, the Tamil and Telugu versions collectively generated ₹32 lakh, while the Hindi version earned ₹3.10 crore.
+In the southern markets, the film's combined gross reached ₹64.9 crore.
+In the overseas market, the film earned over $1 million from the US and £29,442 from the UK.

+On its second day, the film surpassed ₹100 crore, and within five days, it grossed ₹124.80 crore worldwide.
+After 12 days, the total gross increased to ₹230 crore.
+By the end of its theatrical run, the film grossed ₹240 crore worldwide against a production budget of ₹200–300 crore.

 Authenticity

 Historians across India have noted that the concept of Indian nationalism was not yet developed at the time.
 Instead, the rebellion was his struggle to keep his rights and privileges that the East India Company were trying to confiscate from him.
 Nekkanti Srinivasa Rao, a Telugu historian, told to media that the movie lacks historical accuracy, saying that Narasimha Reddy only questioned the British authorities for his monthly pension which he was supposed to inherit from his grandfather.

 Telugu writer SDV Aziz who penned the popular biography of Narasimha Reddy Renati Surya Chandrulu was of the opinion that some cinematic liberty is necessary because of the emotional charge it needs to provide to the viewer.
 However, director Surender Reddy has made it clear to the Telangana High court that Sye Raa is not a biopic but is inspired by his life.
-The film was released with a disclaimer through which the makers emphasize that while the story is inspired by the life of Uyyalawada Narasimha Reddy, they do not claim historical accuracy for all the events shown in the narrative.
+The film was released with a disclaimer through which the makers emphasise that while the story is inspired by the life of Uyyalawada Narasimha Reddy, they do not claim historical accuracy for all the events shown in the narrative.